Graphs of Systoles on hyperbolic surfaces: Hyperbolic pair of pants

-In this section, we prove three lemmas about hyperbolic pair of pants which will be needed for subsequent sections.
+In this section, we prove three lemmas on hyperbolic pair of pants which will be needed for subsequent sections.
 By a hyperbolic pair of pants we mean a pair of pants equipped with a hyperbolic structure.
-Unless otherwise noted, we assume that pair of pants are hyperbolic pairs of pants.
-It is a fact of hyperbolic geometry that a hyperbolic structure on a pair of pants is completely determined by the length of its boundary curves~\cite{CB}.
-For any triple $(l_1, l_2, l_3)$ of positive real numbers, there is up to isometry a unique hyperbolic pair of pants with geodesic boundaries $\gamma_1, \gamma_2, \gamma_3$ of lengths $l_1, l_2, l_3$ respectively which is denoted by $P(l_1, l_2, l_3)$. \begin{definition} Let $P$ be a hyperbolic pair of pants with boundary components $\gamma_1, \gamma_2, \gamma_3$.
-The length of the simple geodesic arc $\delta_i$ with both end points at $\gamma_i$ meeting perpendicularly is called the height of the hyperbolic pair of pants $P$ with respect to the waist $\gamma_i$. \end{definition}
+Unless otherwise noted, we assume that pairs of pants are hyperbolic.
+It is a fact, in hyperbolic geometry that on a pair of pants the lengths of its boundary components determine a unique hyperbolic structure up to isometry where the boundary curves are geodesic~\cite{CB}.
+For any triple $(l_1, l_2, l_3)$ of positive real numbers, $P(l_1, l_2, l_3)$ denotes the hyperbolic pair of pants with geodesic boundaries $\gamma_1, \gamma_2$ and $\gamma_3$ of lengths $l_1, l_2$ and $l_3$ respectively. \begin{definition} Let $P$ be a hyperbolic pair of pants with boundary components $\gamma_1, \gamma_2$ and $\gamma_3$.
+The length of the simple geodesic arc $\delta_i$ with both end points at $\gamma_i$ meeting perpendicularly is called the \emph{height} of the hyperbolic pair of pants $P$ with respect to the waist $\gamma_i$. \end{definition}